unicode-org/cldr/tools/java/org/unicode/cldr/web/data/readme.txt

  - follow the general requirements for building CLDR - should be able to do "ant jar" to produce cldr.jar
  - set CATALINA_HOME to your Tomcat install directory

-4. test building
+4. Test Building of SurveyTool
  - you can use "ant web" to test compilation

-5. build  cldr-apps.war
+5. Build cldr-apps.war
  - "ant war" will produce cldr-apps.war

 6. setting up your ST deployment environment
- - create a "cldr" directory inside your tomcat directory containing: common/   (symlink or copy of CLDR common data - or see note about CLDR_COMMON below) vetdata/   (vetting dir ) vetdata/cldrvet.txt  (vetting registry - can be an empty file) vetweb/    (output dir for web pages. can be an empty dir)
+ - create a "cldr" directory inside your tomcat directory containing: common/   (symlink or copy of CLDR common data - or see note about CLDR_COMMON below.
+                    On Windows, this may not be a shortcut.) vetdata/   (vetting dir )
+	vetdata/cldrvet.txt  (vetting registry - can be an empty file) vetweb/    (output dir for web pages. can be an empty dir)